 I was seriously shocked at some of these mistakes in thinking that I subconsciously make all the time.
 Obviously, none of them are huge, life-threatening mistakes, but they are really surprising and avoiding them could help us to make more rational, sensible decisions.

-Especially as we strive for continued self-improvement at Buffer, if we look at our values, being aware of the mistakes we naturally have in our thinking can make a big difference in avoiding them.
+Especially as we strive for continued self-improvement as we build Buffer’s social media management platform, if we look at our values, being aware of the mistakes we naturally have in our thinking can make a big difference in avoiding them.
 Unfortunately, most of these occur subconsciously, so it will also take time and effort to avoid them—if you even want to.

 Regardless, I think it’s fascinating to learn more about how we think and make decisions every day, so let’s take a look at some of these thinking habits we didn’t know we had.

 Understanding the psychology behind the way we tick might help us to tick even better.

 Many studies and much research has been invested into the how and why behind our everyday actions and interactions.
 The results are revealing.
 If you are looking for a way to supercharge your personal development, understanding the psychology behind our actions is an essential first step.

 Fortunately, knowing is half the battle.
 When you realize all the many ways in which our minds create perceptions, weigh decisions, and subconsciously operate, you can see the psychological advantages start to take shape.
 It’s like a backstage pass to the way we work, and being backstage, you have an even greater understanding of what it takes to succeed.

 The following 6 psychology facts can be viewed as a hacker’s guide to self-improvement, based on the brain’s default settings.
 So, that’s exactly what this is – your backstage pass to how our brain functions and how we can best avoid common misconceptions:

 The Pratfall Effect – Your likability will increase if you aren’t perfect.